 WEDC’s International Business Development Team provides companies with export technical assistance and can help assess the demand for Wisconsin-made products outside of the United States and introduce Wisconsin businesses to potential customers, distributors, or partners in other parts of the world.
 There are two Global Business Development grants programs to support the growth and expansion of Wisconsin’s exports.
 These matching grant programs assist Wisconsin businesses with export training, development and promotion activities.

 The Wisconsin Technology Council is the independent, non-profit science and technology adviser to the governor and the Legislature, and a partner with WEDC on a number of programs aimed at entrepreneurs and investors.
-The Tech Council manages the Governor’s Business Plan Contest, the Wisconsin Entrepreneurs’ Conference, the Wisconsin Early Stage Symposium and Resource Rendezvous, all of which help entrepreneurs connect and acquire skills.
+The Tech Council manages the Governor’s Business Plan Contest, the Wisconsin Tech Summit, Wisconsin Entrepreneurs’ Conference and the Wisconsin Early Stage Symposium, all of which help entrepreneurs connect and acquire skills.
 Contact: 608-442-7557.

 The Tech Council is home to the Tech Council Investor Networks, which stimulates private-equity deal flow.
 Through a secure website, TCIN provides a deal-flow pipeline linking entrepreneurs seeking growth capital with members of active Wisconsin angel networks and venture capital firms.
 TCIN has grown from five networks in late 2004 to more than three-dozen today.
 It helps train angel investors, coach entrepreneurs on how to “pitch” their ideas, provides support services for angel groups and charts deal-flow activity across Wisconsin through publications such as The Wisconsin Portfolio.

-Also part of the Tech Council, the Wisconsin Innovation Network hosts regular educational and networking events for entrepreneurs in Madison, Milwaukee, Appleton, central Wisconsin, western Wisconsin and the Lake Superior region.
+The Tech Council Innovation Network hosts regular educational and networking events for entrepreneurs in Madison, Milwaukee, Appleton, central Wisconsin, western Wisconsin and the Lake Superior region.
 Learn more and find events near you.
 The Wisconsin Security Research Consortium connects entrepreneurs and researchers to federal grant and contract opportunities, especially in the areas of defense and homeland security.
 The WSRC is managed through the Tech Council.

 WEDC is also a partner with the Center for Technology Commercialization, which provides targeted assistance to startup ventures across Wisconsin.
 CTC professionals are a first point of contact to help entrepreneurs navigate the necessary stages of business inception, launch, and growth.
 CTC provides a range of assistance, from short courses, to just-in-time training, to one-on-one counseling services.
 CTC currently provides assistance with federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, and handles applications for the Early Planning Grant and Entrepreneur Training Grant programs.